pearu/f2py/doc/fparser.rst

 Support for Fortran Standards beyond Fortran90
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-fparser-l has full support for Fortran conforming to the 66, 70 or 90 standards.
-Support for Fortran following more recent standards has been added on an as-required basis and consists of:
+fparser has full support for Fortran conforming to the 66, 70 or 90 standards.
+Support for Fortran following more recent standards is being added on an as-required basis and currently consists of:

-* The SELECT TYPE block (including the TYPE IS, CLASS IS and CLASS DEFAULT clauses)
+* The SELECT TYPE block (including the TYPE IS, CLASS IS and CLASS DEFAULT clauses) - Fortran 2003

 Reference
 ^^^^^^^^^